Public Transport In Wuhan Suspended Due To Coronavirus Concerns

 While many people are panicking over the virus, some are not that worried.

-"I keep reminding my friends and families to wear masks.
+"I keep reminding my friends and family to wear masks.
 My aunties said it's not that serious.
 They accuse me of fearmongering!" said a girl on Weibo.

 Another said, "I can't believe my uncle still insists to return to his village outside of Wuhan to throw a birthday party for his 1-year-old daughter.
 He completely ignores my warning."